The Statistics Speak...Now Is the Time to Win Your Fantasy Football League!

 Speaking of running backs, is Fred Jackson really the #1 RB?
 You better believe it!
 If an owner in your league thinks they're being smart by selling high on Jackson, jump on that deal!

 Top preseason running backs Adrian Peterson and Arian Foster are toward the top of the list.
 But what about Chris Johnson and Rashard Mendenhall?
 Neither one made the top 25!
 Chris Johnson is projected at 31, and Mendenhall is 36th.
 If you own either one, find the best deal you can and jump ship now!

 There's the top 3 guys, and then there's everybody else.
 Miles Austin has played in only 2 games, so we can't be too confident in his projection.
 But Wes Welker and Calvin Johnson are definitely a notch above everybody else.
 I doubt any owner would be willing to trade either of them.
 But if someone is, those are the receivers you really really want.

 Speaking of really wanting, Victor Cruz is owned in only 79% of ESPN fantasy leagues.
 And he's a top 15 receiver!
-Haven't heard of him?
-Just watch this.
-Yeah, now pick him up if you can.
+Pick him up if you can.

 And yes, that is Roddy White all the way down there at 21.
 If you own him, you can probably still get good value on a trade.
 I would do it before the rest of your league realizes how bad he's doing.

 Jimmy Graham is scoring enough points to be the #7 receiver.
 If you're deep at receiver, you could probably trade one with a "big name" for Graham (Roddy White anybody????).

 Also, Aaron Hernandez is still available in 13% of ESPN fantasy leagues.
 Yes, his projection is based on only 3 games, but if he's a free agent, he's worth picking up!